ircv3/ircv3-specifications/core/capability-negotiation.md

 ### The CAP LIST subcommand

-The LIST subcommand is used to list the capabilities associated with the active connection.
+The LIST subcommand is used to list the capabilities enabled on the client's connection.
-The client should send a LIST subcommand with no other arguments to solicit a list of active capabilities.
+The client should send a LIST subcommand with no other arguments to solicit a list of enabled capabilities.

-If no capabilities are active, an empty parameter must be sent.
+If no capabilities are enabled, an empty parameter must be sent.

 Example: